Norman Evans: Biography

-He was born in Rochdale, Lancashire, and started his working life as a commercial traveller, while also taking part in amateur dramatic groups.
+Evans was born in Rochdale, Lancashire, and started his working life as a commercial traveller, while also taking part in amateur dramatic groups.
 He gained a local reputation for his after-dinner speeches, and decided to become an entertainer, initially appearing at local functions and concert parties.
 In 1934 he was reportedly discovered by fellow Rochdale entertainer Gracie Fields, though in fact he had already been seen by impresario Oswald Stoll.
 He had his first London appearance alongside a young Betty Driver, and gained a place on national variety tours, where he was an immediate success.
 According to writer Michael Kilgarriff, his "broad boisterous comedy and warmth of personality swiftly elevated him to lasting stardom."

 The act for which he is best remembered was "Over the Garden Wall", in which he played Fanny Fairbottom, a toothless hatchet-faced Lancastrian housewife gossiping over a garden wall.
 The caricature was reportedly based on his mother.
 The one-sided conversations would embrace local gossip, including scandal about the neighbours and personal medical complaints, including silently mouthing words deemed too rude to be spoken out loud, and accompanied with a range of facial contortions and glances round for supposed eavesdroppers.

 The routine provided the basis for a BBC radio series, Over the Garden Wall (at first called Meet Our Joe), broadcast in three series, in 1942, 1948, and 1949/50, in which Betty Jumel played the part of his neighbour, and for several films including one of the same title in which Jimmy James played the part of Evans' husband.
 It was also the inspiration for Les Dawson and Roy Barraclough's later Cissie and Ada characters.
 Another famous stage sketch was "The Dentist" in which Evans played both patient and dentist, and in which he employed a large screen through which only silhouettes could be seen.